Introduction to Easy Website Setup

 7. Launch!

-It took me three days to put together and launch a website.
-However, I already had legal documents from my internet lawyer, which took about a week to receive.
-These three days also included some details not covered in this article, such as logo design.
+I spent three days creating and launching a website.
+Prior to that, I secured all the necessary legal documents from my internet lawyer, which took about a week to finalize.
+The three days I spent on the website also included important tasks like logo design, which are not detailed in this article.

 1. An “About” page for your website